If you want to naturally boost your testosterone levels, then this article is for you. Here are some of the best ways to boost testosterone naturally.

-Testosterone is the foundation of men and plays a critical role in their health.
-Research shows that it improves libido, muscle building, heart health, motivation, immunity, and brain health.
+Testosterone is the main ingredient in men and plays an essential part in their health.
+It has been proven that it increases the libido of men, muscle development, cardiovascular health, motivation, immunity, and brain health.

-Below, you’ll find the 36 best science-backed ways to boost testosterone and maximize your health.
+The following section will cover the most scientifically-proven ways to boost testosterone and increase your health.

-Another study involving wrestlers showed an improvement in serum testosterone levels after losing weight (3).
+Another study of wrestlers found an increase in testosterone levels following weight loss.

 2. Lift Weights

 Strength training has myriad health benefits for your body, and it’s among the most effective ways to boost the amount of testosterone you produce.

 The effort your muscles exert to pull or push weights can release a surge of anabolic hormones in your bloodstream, which includes testosterone.
 This can help improve the body’s composition, build muscles, and lose more fat.

 Although resistance training has increased testosterone levels, strength training will increase them even more.
 A study that ran for four weeks in 2007 proved that strength training enhanced the amount of testosterone.

 Research also suggests that physical exercise has a more testosterone-boosting impact on overweight men than the food they eat.

 It’s crucial to ensure you’re lifting heavy weights and in the correct rep range for this boost in testosterone.
 You should do 3 sets of 4–8 repetitions of heavy compound exercises for the best results.